-AMH, anti-mullerian hormone, is part of ovarian reserve assessment
+AMH, anti-Mullerian hormone, is part of ovarian reserve assessment

 AMH and ovarian reserve

 Granulosa cells, which are cells that line the follicles in the ovaries, produce AMH.
 Ovarian follicles are the sacs that contain developing eggs, or oocytes, that wait to be released during a woman’s menstrual cycle each month.
-The level of AMH in a woman’s blood provides our Virginia fertility doctor with important information about a woman’s egg supply, also called ovarian reserve.
+The level of this hormone in a woman’s blood provides our Virginia fertility doctor with important information about a woman’s egg supply, also called ovarian reserve.

-If the level of AMH is normal, that is a good indication that a greater quantity of eggs is remaining, increasing the chances that a woman will conceive on her own or respond favorably to fertility treatment.
+If the level of anti-Mullerian hormone is normal, that is a good indication that a greater quantity of eggs is remaining, increasing the chances that a woman will conceive on her own or respond favorably to fertility treatment.
 If the level is low, it indicates that the woman has diminished ovarian reserve, which is important information that helps us create a treatment plan for the patient.

 - Those who want to pursue IVF or those considering egg freezing.